The risk of being involved in a critical crash is 23 times greater if the driver texts while driving.

 33% of Missouri college students who drive a vehicle while attending classes at their university report to sometimes drive while drowsy.

-17% of Missouri college students who drive a vehicle while attending classes at their university report to drive 10 or more miles per hour the speed limit most of the time.
+17% of Missouri college students who drive a vehicle while attending classes at their university report to drive 10 or more miles per hour over the speed limit most of the time.